 The most recent addition to the Bugaboo line is a jogging stroller frame called the Runner that works with any of their existing stroller seats.
 With 16″ rear air-filled tires and a 14″ front fixed wheel, the Runner chassis also has a hand brake, height adjustable handle and is compatible with any Bugaboo stroller.
 The Runner is sold as a chassis only for $400 or as a complete system with seat for $815.

 FYI: Bugaboo also sells a raft of accessories for its strollers such as cup holders (What?
 You thought that would be included?).
 Example: $45 car seat adapters that let you attach most major brand infant car seats to the frame.
 That cup holder is $25; parasol $45; footmuff $130.

-The company’s notorious slow and arrogant customer service is Exhibit One.
+Bugaboo’s notorious and arrogant customer service is another reason to NOT to buy the brand.
 When you spend this much on a stroller and something breaks, you expect white glove treatment from the company.
 Yet reader reports and online reviews again and again slam Bugaboo for indifferent customer service, long waits for parts and other hassles.
 (Example: Bugaboo refuses to honor its warranty for strollers sold through Amazon, say some online reviewers).

-If you want a multifunction stroller, we like the UPPAbaby Vista, Baby Jogger City Select or Britax B-Ready better (bonus: they cost 30%-50% less).
-The compact Bee is equally overpriced at $700+.
-Save $500 and get a Baby Jogger City Mini instead.
+If you want a multi-mode stroller like the Cameleon, we like the UPPAbaby Vista, Baby Jogger City Select or Britax B-Ready better (bonus: they cost 30%-50% less).
+The compact Bee is equally overpriced at $800+.
+Save $550 and get a Baby Jogger City Mini instead.
 Baby Bargains Resale Rank: Excellent.
-Rating: B
+Rating: C-